 Overlapping Functions

-Some believe that a living will includes directives for financial matters.
+Some believe that a living will include directives for financial matters.
 This is a misconception.
 A living will is exclusively for healthcare decisions.
 It doesn’t cover property, financial assets, or other personal belongings, which are the domain of a last will.
 Believing they share overlapping functions can result in incomplete estate planning, leaving important aspects unmanaged.

 Choosing the Right Option